Asaphodes clarata

-Asaphodes clarata is a species of moth in the family Geometridae.
+Asaphodes clarata, also known as the large striped carpet moth, is a species of moth of the family Geometridae.
 This species is endemic to New Zealand and has been found on the North and South Islands.
 The species inhabits open grassy areas, including tussock grasslands, in montane habitat.
 The larvae feed on the leaves of Ranunculus species.
 The adult moths are day flying and are on the wing from December to February and have been shown to pollinate Celmisia laricifolia and Hebe pinguifolia.

 Taxonomy

 This species was described by Francis Walker in 1862 as Larentia clarata using material collected in Waikouaiti in Otago.
 Meyrick discussed this species under that name in both 1883 and 1884 and also synonymised Cidaria pyramaria with this species.
 George Hudson also discussed and illustrated this species under the name Xanthorhoe clarata in both 1898 and in 1928.
-In 1971 J. S. Dugdale confirmed the placement of this species in the genus Asaphodes.
+In 1971 John S. Dugdale confirmed the placement of this species in the genus Asaphodes.
 In 1988 Dugdale confirmed this placement in his catalogue of New Zealand Lepidoptera.
 The female holotype specimen, collected at Waikouaiti, is held at the Natural History Museum, London.